mui/mui-x/docs/data/data-grid/aggregation/aggregation.md

 The aggregated values will be rendered in a footer row at the bottom of the grid.

 :::warning
-⚠️ The footer row will be fixed at the bottom of the grid once [#1251](https://github.com/mui/mui-x/issues/1251) is ready.
+⚠️ The footer row will be pinned at the bottom of the grid once [#1251](https://github.com/mui/mui-x/issues/1251) is ready.
 :::

 {{"demo": "AggregationBasic.js", "bg": "inline", "defaultCodeOpen": false}}